oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

 ## Introduction

-This lab picks up where lab 4 left off.
-We are going to explore in more detail the tables we created, load data, and execute queries using a Python application.
+This lab picks up where lab 3 left off.
+We are going to explore in more detail the tables we created, load data, and execute queries using a GraphQL application.

 _Estimated Lab Time:_ 25 minutes